johnwangbig/BIG-Mule-Dev/account-api/README.md

 - global properties: All secured properties defined in secure-config.local.yaml.
 Gloabl config(non secured) are defined in global-config.local.yaml. global env/key are defined and set default env=local

 - log4j: customized log categories with 2 log files.
-One for API invocation and will record each HTTP request/response.
+One for API invocation which will record each HTTP request/response.
 See files under logs/account-api-tx.log
-Also there is audit log to record who is making the API request.
+The other one is audit log to record who is making the API request.
 See file under logs/account-api-audit.log